petersn/language-play/l1.2/README.md

   If I one day have a separate "core" type theory then it won't include holes.

 It might seem that I'm missing let-in, but I think that let-in can be implemented as sugar.
-In Hindley-Milner let-in is critical because `x` gets a polytype, and therefore can be used polymorphically in z (so called "let polymorphism"), while such typing polymorphism is undecidable if we used the rewrite `let x := y in z` -> `(fun x => z) y`.
+In Hindley-Milner let-in is critical because in `let x := y in z` we derive a polytype for `x`, and therefore `x` can be used polymorphically in `z` (so called "let polymorphism").
+Such typing polymorphism is undecidable if we used the rewrite `let x := y in z` -> `(fun x => z) y`, and then wanted to let the lambda take a polytype.
-However, in CiC HM-style polytypes don't exist, and we instead have depenently type-parameterized functions like `id : forall T : Type -> T -> T`, and therefore I think the above desugaring rewrite is unproblematic?
+However, in CiC HM-style polytypes don't exist, and we instead have depenently type-parameterized functions like `id : forall T : Type, T -> T`, and therefore I think the above desugaring rewrite is unproblematic?
 I also don't think it's important for universe polymorphism because we can always just assign `x` a universe index that's high enough to cover every usage in `z`?

 ## Inductives